dgglab/Feedback-Lockin-v2/README.md

 no DAQ card, run `python -m feedbacklockin -s dev.ini`, and to run with the VTI config, use `python -m feedbacklockin -s vti.ini`.

+## TCP API

+The lockin will start a TCP server listening on the supplied port, or a random port if none is supplied.
+Connect to it and send commands to control the lockin from external processes.
+Terminate each command with a newline.
+Spaces delimit arguments.

+* In response to `send_data`, the lockin will respond with output amplitudes, X, and phase in an array with Fortran ordering.
+* Send `set_setpoint CHANNEL VALUE` to set the feedback setpoint of the given channel (integer) to the given value (float).
+* Send `set_amplitude CHANNEL VALUE` to set the channel output amplitude if feedback is off.
+* Send `set_feedback CHANNEL ENABLED` to set the feedback setpoint. `ENABLED` must be `0` for feedback disabled, and `1` for enabled.
+* Send `autotune` to set PID constants.

 ## Code Overview

 The code is located in the `feedbacklockin` package.
 We loosely follow PEP8.